 applying a sterile dressing with 10% sodium chloride solution to the wound.

-overlay elastic bandage on a limb.
+Overlay elastic bandage on a limb.

 Treatment program